250,000 Poll Workers Wanted: Find Paid Gigs In Your Area With This Database

 - Party affiliation

-In many areas, poll workers need to be at least 16-year-old residents who are registered or pre-registered to vote, though 18 is a common age requirement.
+In many areas, poll workers need to be residents who are 16 years old, and who are registered or pre-registered to vote.
+However, 18 is a common age requirement.
 Party affiliation might also be a factor in the polling location you’re assigned to, to ensure there is a diversity of political parties represented.

 Bilingualism and tech savviness are huge bonuses.
 Some locations may pay extra to speakers of an in-demand second language.